 At the time of application, you must submit the following to the board:

 - Substantiation of your expertise in hospice and palliative medicine from the program director in the Hospice and Palliative Medicine fellowship.

 An application fee of $1,200 must be submitted with your completed application.
-The late application fee is $200.
-All fees must be submitted at time of application
+Exam applications submitted after June 16 will incur a $360 non-refundable late fee.
+All fees must be submitted at time of application.

 Exam Dates and Deadlines

-The Hospice and Palliative Care subspecialty certification exam is held once per year, generally every August.
-The application period opens in December, the year before the exam, and applications are due June 1, with a final deadline of July 1.
+The Hospice and Palliative Care subspecialty certification exam is offered in August.
+The application period opens February 16, 2023, and closes end of day July 16, 2023.